project-hadron/discovery-transition-ds/README.rst

 business SME's, Stakeholders and is the initiator of Augmented Knowledge for an enriched and transparent shared view of the extended data knowledge.

-4. Machine Learning Feature Cataloguing – With cross over skills within machine learning and advanced data heuristics, investigation identified commonality and separation across customer engagements that particularly challenged our Ph.D data scientists in their effective delivery of customer success.
+4. Feature Cataloguing – With cross over skills within machine learning and advanced data heuristics, investigation identified commonality and separation across customer engagements that particularly challenged our Ph.D data scientists in their effective delivery of customer success.
 As a result the project designed and developed Feature Cataloguing, a machine learning technique of extracting and engineering features and their characteristics